Updated: February 2019

 If you fancy going out into Amsterdam on your own on a bike, then consider going on one of these pre-determined cycling routes which will take you past some of the best sights in the city.

 Parks & Van Gough Museum

-From there you’ll head towards the city centre, calling at the Van Gough Museum while snapping a photo at the famous I Amsterdam sign.
+From there you’ll head towards the city center, calling at the Van Gough Museum while snapping a photo at the famous I Amsterdam sign.
 If you’re looking for somewhere to eat in this area then be sure to check out the fantastic Vegan Junkfood Bar.

 You’ll begin your bicycle journey around Amsterdam at the Botanical Gardens; free to enter for IAmsterdam card holders or €5.50 for adults otherwise.
 Next, you’ll take a short trip across the road to Amsterdam Zoo (ARTIS) before heading on the ‘bulk’ of the journey that will take you out over the Easter Docklands, round Zeeburgereiland En Nieuwe Diep before heading back into the centre of Amsterdam via the Shopping Mall & NEMO Science Museum.

 Central Amsterdam sightseeing on a bike isn’t the cycling experience I’d recommend – yet it’s the most popular.
 The main reason I wouldn’t recommend it is simply due to the amount of traffic and chaos which can quickly take the fun out of the cycling in Amsterdam experience.
 However, being the most popular cycling route I feel as though it simply had to be included.

 You’ll start at Centraal Station where you’ll take in the beauty and architecture before hitting your first museum; the cheese museum!
 After this, you’ll visit Anne Frank Huis (if you plan on going inside be sure to book in advance) from there you’ll visit 3 more museums as well as a Catholic church before finishing your trip with a cold drink in Amsterdams Ice Bar.